EdgeGallery/docs/Projects/APPSTORE/AppStore_Interfaces_en.md

 ## 7. App Push

-User can pull a application from other appstore.
+User can pull a application from other AppStore.

 ### 7.1 Query Pull App List